slackapi/bolt-js/docs/_future/triggers.md

 **1. Create a Trigger File**

 Triggers created with the CLI are designed using Trigger Files.
-The Trigger File you create will supply the information about how you want your Trigger to work. **For Bolt for Javascript apps, you will need to create JSON trigger files.**
+The Trigger File you create will supply the information about how you want your Trigger to work. **For Bolt for JavaScript apps, you will need to create JSON trigger files.**

 The specifics of the Trigger File's structure will depend on what [type of Trigger](#types) you want to use.